canonical/rockcraft/docs/reference/remote-builds.rst

 Remote builds offload rock builds to the `build farm`_ hosted by `Launchpad`_.
 With remote builds, you can assemble multiple rocks simultaneously and build for all supported architectures.

+Remote builds are launched by running ``rockcraft remote-build``.
+Rockcraft will upload the Git repository on the current working directory to Launchpad on your behalf, under your account.
+Next, it will trigger builds for the Rockcraft project present on the root of the repository and continuously monitor the status of the new builds.

+Once all builds are done (either through a successful build or a failure), the rock files will be downloaded to the current directory, together with the build logs.

 Prerequisites